HaiTiger23/HaiTiger23/README.md

 ---

-## 🌟 Giới thiệu
+## 🌟 About Me
-> "Lập trình không chỉ là viết code, mà là cách tạo ra giá trị cho mọi người"
+> "Programming is not just about writing code, but about creating value for people"

-- 🔥 **Fresher Laravel Developer**, yêu thích khám phá công nghệ mới.
+- 🔥 **Fresher Laravel Developer**, passionate about exploring new technologies.
-- 🎯 **Mục tiêu ngắn hạn:** Tích lũy kiến thức, trở thành Junior Developer vững vàng.
+- 🎯 **Short-term goal:** Accumulate knowledge, become a solid Junior Developer.
-- 🚀 **Mục tiêu dài hạn:** Fullstack Developer, làm chủ frontend và backend.
+- 🚀 **Long-term goal:** Fullstack Developer, mastering both frontend and backend.
-- 🏆 **GPA 3.93/4.0**, thủ khoa CNTT tại Đại học CNTT & Truyền thông Thái Nguyên.
+- 🏆 **GPA 3.93/4.0**, top graduate in IT at Thai Nguyen University of Information and Communication Technology.

 ---